-As a supportive, Critical Friend to the development of personalised approaches in Lincolnshire, we contribute the perspective of people with long term health conditions and disabilities, and ensure people’s voices, ideas and experiences are heard and can be used to shape policy and practice.
-We do that, for example, by:
+As a supportive, Critical Friend to the development of personalised approaches in Lincolnshire.
+We contribute the perspective of people with long term health conditions and disabilities, to ensure people’s voices, ideas and experiences are heard.
+These can be used to shape policy and practice.

 - Contributing to policy and practice documents

-- Supporting the contents and design of public facing information
+- Supporting the content and design of public facing information

 - Being an integral part of recruitment processes

-- Support the design and delivery of workforce developmentWe are not:
+- Support the design and delivery of workforce development.

-- Focussed on one to one informal peer support, which is important, but different from our role
+- Focused on one to one informal peer support.
+This is important, but different from our role

 - Able to co-produce every single piece of work that is to be done.
-The network will work with commissioners to identify where we both agree we can have the greatest impact.
+The network will work with commissioners to identify where we can have the greatest impact.

 What is our approach?